isw-kudos/kudos-docs/docs/ideas/ww-commands.md

 ### View Idea Details
 List all Ideas using the above `list` command.
 Click on the *View Idea* button on the idea you wish to view.
-This will show you more details about the idea and also give you a link to the full Idea page in Kudos Ideas .
+This will show you more details about the idea and also give you a link to the full Idea page in Huddo Ideas .

 ---

 ### Help with Slash Commands
-Run the `help` command as per below to get a more detailed summary of the Kudos Ideas commands.
+Run the `help` command as per below to get a more detailed summary of the Huddo Ideas commands.
 ```
 /ideas help
 ```